SEXTEDDY/Test/readme.txt

-Mr HUANG IS A BIG PIG
+Mr HUANG IS A BIG
-YES I am successd
+YES I am beautiful
-and  I will have another test
+and  I will have another a big test

 hahah
 I an successd again